 Bouvier des Flandres

-The Bouvier des Flandres is a Belgian bred dog that has been used for a long tie as a working dog.
+The Bouvier des Flandres is a Belgian-bred dog that has been used for a long tie as a working dog.
 A full-grown Bouvier des Flandres can weigh up to 120 pounds.

 They can grow to heights of 28 inches.
-The coat has a rough nature and is relatively thick.
+The coat has a wild nature and is relatively thick.
 Grooming is a requirement for the Bouvier des Flandres.
 The coat seems to cover every part of this dog.
 The Bouvier des Flandres is a unique dog that might steal your heart.